 Weight loss is a simple equation: Eat less, exercise more = reduction of weight!
-What holds most people back is the lack of discipline and determination.
-This is not surprising in our self-indulgent consumer oriented culture.
+What holds most people back is lack of discipline and determination.
+This is not surprising in our self-indulgent, consumer-oriented culture.
 Most contemporary Americans have a sense of entitlement.
-They have been brain-washed by advertising to believe that they DESERVE to eat unhealthy food and spend far too much time watching TV, texting, playing computer games, etc. THERE ARE NO COUCH POTATOES IN NATURE!
+They have been brainwashed by advertising to believe that they "deserve" to eat unhealthy food and spend far too much time watching TV, texting, playing computer games, etc. THERE ARE NO COUCH POTATOES IN NATURE!
 You need to get in touch with your CISTERNA CHYLI!

-As a child growing up in the early 1950’s it was highly unusual to see someone who was obese.
+As a child growing up in the early 1950’s, it was highly unusual for me to see someone who was obese.
 Just about everyone was able to tuck their shirts or blouses into their pants.
 Now the common fashion for women are tops which resemble maternity clothing.

 TIME FOR A CHANGE?

 A. Vegan diet until you reach your desired weight.
 No root vegetables except raw carrots.

 B. Avoid the nightshade family if you have joint issues: tomatoes, peppers, eggplant, and of course potatoes.

 D. NO GRAINS, especially bread, pasta, and cereals.